This post may contain affiliate links.

 Image Credit: Deposit Photos

-Start broccoli seeds in modules now, transplanting seedlings during fall while soil temperatures remain warm.
+Start broccoli seeds in modules now, transplanting seedlings during the fall while soil temperatures remain warm.
 This will allow the plants to become well established before winter, ready to produce a bountiful yield next spring.

 Cauliflower